 Teen Driving Mistake #3 – Not Looking in Every Direction

-Tip - Reverse Responsibly.
+Tip – Reverse Carefully.
 Backing up or going in reverse can be challenging and intimidating for anyone, especially for teens.
 Even with rear-view cameras and sensors, every vehicle has blind spots.
 Make sure your teen checks for children on the sidewalk, driveway, and around the vehicle before slowly backing up.

 Tip - Watch for Bicycles.
 Vehicles and bicycles do not mix well, especially children on bikes who are often inexperienced, unsteady, and unpredictable.
 Make sure you slow down and allow three feet or more of passing distance between your vehicle and the bicyclist.